Week 18 DVOA Ratings

 - Only weighted DVOA is listed for offense, defense, and special teams.
-Total DVOA is also listed, but one game doesn't change much in a 17-game sample so these ratings will be similar to those from the end of the season.
+Total DVOA is also listed, but one game doesn't change much in a 17-game sample.

 - Teams which did not play in the wild-card round are treated as if they had a bye week.
-(That includes both the 18 non-playoff teams and the two teams with byes.)
+(That includes both the 20 non-playoff teams and the four teams with byes.)